List of Indiana Jones characters: Wu Han

 Wu Han (David Yip) is an old friend of Indiana Jones who holds Lao Che and his sons at gunpoint during the meeting at Club Obi Wan.
 He is shot and killed by Lao's son Chen.
 Max McCoy's prequel novel Indiana Jones and the Dinosaur Eggs detailed how Wu first met Indiana in 1914, during his trip to China with his father.
 Years later, he is studying political science when his parents and sister die in an influenza outbreak.
 Their ashes wind up in the possession of Lao, who uses the promise of a proper burial to force Wu into servitude.
 In 1933, Indiana meets Wu in Shanghai on his way to Mongolia, and steals his family's ashes from Lao, securing his old friend's freedom.
 Indiana inspires him to study archaeology upon his return to school.
 Wu also aids Indiana in the 2003 video game Indiana Jones and the Emperor's Tomb, set just before Temple of Doom.
 He regularly arranges Jones's transportation.

 Short Round

-Short Round (Ke Huy Quan) An eleven-year old taxicab driver in Shanghai, Short Round was orphaned when the Japanese bombed Shanghai in 1932; he helps Indiana escape from Lao Che.
+Short Round (Ke Huy Quan) is a 12-year-old taxicab driver in Shanghai.
+Short Round was orphaned when the Japanese bombed Shanghai in 1932; he helps Indiana escape from Lao Che.